-THIS COPY (shown below) was signed on the end page by Henry Langrehr at his home.
-It is a new, unread first edition opened only for signing.
+THIS COPY (shown below) was hand signed on the end page by Henry Langrehr at his home.
+It is a new, unread first edition opened only for signing and comes with a certificate authenticating the signature.
 Published in May, 2020 by William Morrow, an imprint of HarperCollins.

 HENRY LANGREHR (pictured below from our Wall of Fame) served in Europe in World War II with the 82nd Airborne Division.
 He is the recipient of two Bronze Stars, two Purple Hearts, and the French Legion of Honor.
 After the war, he founded a successful construction company, building schools and other civic structures.
 He lives in Iowa with his wife, Arlene.
 Thank you Henry Langrehr for your service and thank you for signing our books.

 THIS VIDEO (seen below) is a thirty minute interview with Henry Langrehr and Jim DeFelice about Whatever It Took: An American Paratrooper's Extraordinary Memoir of Escape, Survival, and Heroism in the Last Days of World War II.